rbowsley/lamplighthelp/source/31-1-0_Steps_to_created_a_campaign.markdown

 hints about the sorts of things you'd look for in responses.
 You can create these at any time though, you don't have to do it before seeking applicants.

-You'll see a link to create the Mark Scheme from the screen where you edit Question Sets
+You'll see a link to create the Mark Scheme from the screen where you edit Question Sets.

 ### 5. Setup and check your equalities fields